dulilun/dulilun/README.md

 # Opennings
-Postdoc / research associate positions may be available.
+Postdoc / research assistant/associate positions may be available.
 Applicants with strong background in probability / statistics and specialized in large-scale inference are particularly welcomed.

 # Contact